-- Straight-line backing;
+- · Straight line backing.

-- Offset back/right;
+- · Offset back/right

-- Offset back/left; and
+- · Offset back/left

+- · Parallel park (driver side).

+- · Parallel park (conventional).

-- Alley dock.
+- · Alley dock.

-These exercises are shown in Figures 12-1 through 12-6.
+These exercises are shown in Figures 11-1 through 11-6.

-12.1 - Scoring
+11.1 SCORING

-- Crossing Boundaries (encroachments);
+Crossing Boundaries (encroachments)

-- Pull-ups;

-- Vehicle Exits;
+Pull-ups

+Outside Vehicle Observations (looks)

-- Final Position
+Final Position/Inside Parallel

-Encroachments - The examiner will score the number of times you touch or cross over an exercise boundary line with any portion of your vehicle.
+Encroachments - The examiner will score the number of times you touch or cross over an exercise boundary line or cone with any portion of your vehicle.
 Each encroachment will count as an error.

 Pull-ups - When a driver stops and pulls forward to clear an encroachment or to get a better position, it is scored as a "pull-up".
 Stopping without changing direction does not count as a pull-up.
-You will not be penalized for initial pull- ups.
+You may not be penalized for initial pull-ups.
 However, an excessive number of pull-ups, will count as errors.